 The purpose of this study was to (a) determine if there is evidence of post-treatment symptom reduction for a racially-diverse sample of children and adolescents served by a community-based mental health clinic, (b) identify subgroups of children by environmental risk, and (c) determine if there are differences between subgroups on outcome change scores.

-Issue 37: Evaluation of Ramsey County's Truancy Intervention Programs: Policy Implications for Court Diversion Programs
+Minn-LInK Brief 37: Evaluation of Ramsey County's Truancy Intervention Programs - Policy Implications for Court Diversion Programs

 Minn-LInK Report Brief—Special Topic No. 37, Fall 2018